l10nmonster/l10nmonster/README.md

 Do you want to set up continuous localization for your project but don't have a whole team to look after it?
 Do you know how `git` works?
 Have you set up a build like `webpack` before?
 You've come to the right place and you'll feel right at home!

-L10n Monster is the first headless and serverless TMS in the industry!
+L10n Monster is the first headless and server-less TMS in the industry!

 Why have the whole translation UI and capabilities when you don’t have any translators to manage yourself?
 Why maintain a system for your vendor to log in when they already have one they’re familiar with?
 L10n Monster is also a solution to manage translation vendors, not translators.
 It pushes source content out to translation vendors and pulls translations back in.
 No more no less.
 It doesn't try to tell you how to consume content or deliver it to production.
 It doesn't deal with formatting and other internationalization concerns.